 “I am absolutely honored to have the opportunity to represent Tennessee Tech,” Brown said upon his hiring.
 “It’s a dream come true.
 The coaches before me, especially Bobby, left a huge legacy for me to try to fulfill, especially in the high principles he held.
 I remember going to school in August, 2001 and now it’s exactly 10 years later I’m coming back as head coach.
 It’s such an honor.”

 Brown said helping the current and future Golden Eagle players

 achieve success in life is his highest priority.

 “I just want to represent Tennessee Tech in the best way possible.
 I am thrilled to be coming back, and I want to work with these young men and women and help them achieve all they can,” Brown said.
 “I want them to graduate from Tennessee Tech, and I want to help prepare them to be successful for the rest of their lives.
 I want them to strive for OVC championships, and to become the very best person they can.
 And, when they look back they can say it was the best time they’ve ever had.”

-Brown was a four-year letterman under coach Bobby Nichols, playing for the Golden Eagles from 2001 to 2006, with a redshirt season in 2002-03.
-As a player, he earned all-tournament honors four times during his career, including the Mercer Invitational as a freshman and both the EKU Spring Invitational and Austin Peay Invitational as a senior.
-A team captain in his final year, he finished fifth at the 2006 Ohio Valley Conference Tournament to claim his fourth all-tournament honor.
+Brown was a four-year letterman under coach Bobby Nichols, playing for the Golden Eagles from 2001 to 2006, with a redshirt season in 2003-04.
+As a player, he earned all-tournament honors three times during his career, including the Mercer Invitational as a freshman and the EKU Spring Invitational as a senior.
+A team captain in his final year, he finished fifth at the 2006 Ohio Valley Conference Tournament to claim his third all-tournament honor.
 In 2001-02 he won the Most Improved Player Award and the Impact Award, and in 2005-06 he received the team’s Most Dedicated Player Award.